AviatrixSystems/Docs/Support/support_center_aws_infrastructure.rst

 What do I do if my gateway instance is identified for retirement by AWS?
 ---------------------------------------------------------------------------

 AWS will inform you when one of your instances is scheduled for retirement if the underlying hardware has issues or is being upgraded.
-Usually a start/stop from AWS console will migrate the instance to newer hardware.
+Usually a start/stop from the AWS console will migrate the instance to newer hardware.
 Please check `here for more information <https://aws.amazon.com/premiumsupport/knowledge-center/ec2-instance-retirement/>`_.
 Also, please open a support ticket with AWS for more information

 How can I monitor the destination ports and ip addresses for instances in my VPC?